cakephp/docs/en/models/data-validation.rst

         'otherRule' => array(...)
     ));

-If you wish to just modify a sigle property in a rule you can set properties directly into the ``CakeValidationRule`` object::
+If you wish to just modify a single property in a rule you can set properties directly into the ``CakeValidationRule`` object::

         <?php